Page 1 | Page 2 | Page 3 | Page 4

 - Make barbecue sauce.
 Make an excellent barbecue sauce by mixing Coca-Cola with Heinz Ketchup.
 Brush the mixture on chicken or ribs while grilling.

 - Prevent an asthma attack.
-If you feel the onset of an asthma attack, drink two cans of Coke.
-The caffeine in Coke can help thwart an asthma attack, according to the book Home Remedies from the Country Doctor.
+If you feel the onset of an asthma attack and you don’t have your inhaler with you, drink two cans of Coke.
+The caffeine can help thwart an asthma attack in an emergency until you can get to your medicine or inhaler, according to the book Home Remedies from the Country Doctor.

 - Condition hair.
 To give your hair a great shine, pour a can of Coca Cola into your hair, working it in well, and then rinse your hair with water.

 - Clean rust in a bathtub.
 Saturate an abrasive sponge with Coca-Cola and scrub the rust stain.
 The phosphoric acid in the Coke removes rust.

 - Clean oil spots from a driveway.
 Pour a can of Coca-Cola on the oil stain, let sit overnight, and hose clean.
 Coca-Cola works as a non-toxic degreaser.
 If the oil stain has been there for twenty years, you may have to use a six-pack—one can of Coca-Cola at a time.

 - Clean eyeglasses.
 To clean grime from a pair of eyeglasses, pour Coca-Cola over the eyeglasses, rinse clean with water, and dry well.
 The phosphoric acid cleans the grunge from the eyewear.

 - Clean oil stains from a garage floor.
 Pour enough Coca-Cola over the stain to saturate it, let sit for thirty minutes, and rinse clean with a garden hose.
 Repeat if necessary.